tijko/Blackjack/README.md

 Each player can be on their own separate computer/device as long as it can run python and connect to your network.

+Blackjack uses pygames which you will need to install.

+Put the images in your 'Pictures' directory.